Skip to main content

 Listening with Improvisation

-The Dancing Conductor – The Application of Laban movement in Rehearsal and Performance
+The Dancing Conductor: The Application of Laban Movement in Conducting and Beyond

 Previous events